Luxgen

-Luxgen Motor Co., Ltd. is a Taiwanese automotive manufacturer headquartered in Miaoli County, Taiwan, and a wholly owned subsidiary of Yulon Motor.
+Luxgen Motor Co., Ltd. is a northern Taiwanese automotive manufacturer headquartered in Miaoli County, Taiwan, and a wholly owned subsidiary of Yulon Motor.

 Luxgen was founded in 2009, and the company's motto is "Think Ahead."
 From 2010 to 2020, Luxgen vehicles were manufactured and marketed in China by Dongfeng Yulon.
 Currently, Luxgen products are primarily manufactured and marketed in Taiwan.

 History

 Luxgen made its first overseas sale in Oman in 2010, as part of a plan to focus on the Middle East, Latin America, Central America and South America, Russia, China and Southeast Asia car markets.
 Further sales were made in the Dominican Republic.

 In 2011, Luxgen topped the J.D.
 Power Customer Service Index (CSI) in Taiwan among locally produced car brands.
+Luxgen repeated as the highest-scoring marque among Mass Market Brands in the J.D.
+Power 2018 Taiwan CSI Study.

 Luxgen entered the Russian market in 2013 followed by the Iranian market in 2017.

-Luxgen ranks highest among Mass Market Brands according to the J.D.
-Power 2018 Taiwan Customer Satisfaction Index (CSI) Study.

-In 2020, the company announced it would exit from China due to sluggish sales.
+In 2020, Luxgen announced that the manufacturer would exit from China market due to low sales.
+In response to the transformation of electric vehicles in 2022, LUXGEN will change its brand identity and change the L logo to the English letters LUXGEN, The brand slogan was also changed to "Pure Highlights, Infinite Possibilities."